-Lobby Day is an important part of our advocacy programme aimed at promoting local councils in Parliament.
+Lobby Day is an integral part of our advocacy programme aimed at promoting local councils to parliamentarians.

-It takes place the same day as our National Assembly and involves representatives of county associations and NALC meeting with Members of Parliament (MPs).
+It takes place annually and involves representatives of county associations and NALC meeting with Members of Parliament (MPs)/peers (Lords).

-Lobby Day provides a fantastic opportunity to do just that, building on the foundations laid in previous years to develop and strengthen relations with MPs.
+Lobby Day provides a fantastic opportunity to do just that, building on the foundations laid in previous years to develop and strengthen relations with MPs and peers.

-Lobby Day 2018 will take place in Parliament on 20 March 2018 and once again, we want this year to be even bigger and better!
+Lobby Day 2021 will be taking place online on 2 February 2021, and we want this year to be even bigger and better!

 Here's how you can help us and get involved:

-County associations – Contact your MPs requesting a meeting with them on Lobby Day in Parliament.
-An example letter, email and suggested phone script can be found below.
+County associations – contact your MPs requesting a meeting with them on Lobby Day online.
+We have produced an example letter, email template and suggested phone script, which is located below.

-Local councils – Contact your MP requesting an appointment at their surgery in the days and weeks following Lobby Day; the templates below can help you, feel free to modify and adapt them.
-And if you would like to support your county association on Lobby Day itself, do get in touch with them to discuss further.
+Local councils – contact your MP requesting an appointment online in the days and weeks before or after Lobby Day.
+We have produced an example letter, email template and suggested phone script, which is located below.
+If you would like to support your local county association on Lobby Day itself, get in touch with them to discuss further.

-The inaugural Lobby Day was held in June 2015 and saw NALC and county association councillors meet with a number of MPs including government ministers.
-Parliamentary Outreach also delivered a workshop on How Parliament Works.
-Many county associations also met with MPs in the constituency in the days and weeks following Lobby Day.
+The first Lobby Day was held in June 2015 and saw NALC and county associations meet with many MPs including government ministers.
+Also, Parliamentary Outreach delivered a workshop on How Parliament Works and many county associations met with MPs in their constituencies in the days and weeks following Lobby Day.